-The compressed air system is comprised of multi-air storage tanks.
+The compressed air system is comprised of two air storage tanks.
 The primary tank stores and supplies air for the rear brakes, the secondary tank stores and supplies air for the front brakes.

 When air is compressed it becomes hot.
-As it cools, condensed moisture forms in the system.
+As it cools condensed moisture forms in the system.
 The air system is equipped with an air dryer to remove most of this moisture.
 The dryer has an automatic moisture ejector that releases the trapped moisture back into the atmosphere.
 However, some moisture will form in the system beyond the dryer, and make its way into the storage tanks.
 As moisture collects in the primary and secondary tanks, it displaces the area needed for air storage, thus requiring that the tanks be drained periodically.

-The air system is equipped with air tank drains conveniently located in the compartment with the DEF tank.
-Each drain is attached to a different tank.
-These drains should be opened regularly for a few seconds to remove any moisture trapped in the tanks.
+The air system is equipped with air tank drains conveniently located in the left rear storage compartment (Figure 2-3).
+There is one drain for the primary tank and one for the secondary tank.
+These drains should be opened daily for a few seconds to remove any moisture trapped in the tanks.